trebek1/tennis_3.0/README.md

 This Application is currently under construction as of March 2019.
-When this update is complete the project will have unit testing, modern javascript syntax, more modularized code, end to end testing, continuous integration and other modern upgrades.
+When this update is complete the project will have unit testing, integration and end to end testing, continuous integration and other modern upgrades.

 To launch app